MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 ### Azure facilitation: Enforcing cloud governance policies automatically

-The following guidance can help you find the right tools to automate the enforcement of cloud governance policies in Azure.
+The following guidance can help you find the right tools to automate compliance with cloud governance policies in Azure.
 It provides a sample starting point for major categories of cloud governance.

 #### Automate regulatory compliance governance

-Achieve continuous alignment with global compliance standards through automated enforcement controls with minimal manual oversight.

 - *Apply regulatory compliance policies*.
 Use [built-in regulatory compliance policies](/azure/governance/policy/samples/#regulatory-compliance) that align with compliance standards, such as HITRUST/HIPAA, ISO 27001, CMMC, FedRamp, and PCI DSSv4.

 - *Automate custom restrictions*.
 [Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.

 #### Automate security governance

-Secure cloud environments automatically by enforcing best practices and compliance with security frameworks.

 - *Apply security policies*.
 Use the [built-in security policies](/azure/governance/policy/samples/) and [automated security compliance](/azure/defender-for-cloud/security-policy-concept) to align with common security standards.
 There's built-in policies for NIST 800 SP series, Center for Internet Security benchmarks, and the Microsoft cloud security benchmark.
 Use built-in policies to [automate the security configuration](/azure/governance/policy/samples/built-in-policies) of specific Azure services.
 [Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.